Carreau/phd-dissertation/parts/part4.rst

     :width: 60%

-    Same as :num:`figure #corr-fun-1`  with Y position of the center taken as equal to the ground-truth, variating X position of the model and radius of the liposome.
+    Same as :num:`figure #corr-fun-1`  with Y position of the center taken as equal to the expected signal, variating X position of the model and radius of the liposome.
 The graph shows the same properties as before.